Looking for Merci

 Mama beamed.
 “When you got to telling me about your city trip last year and how you ran into Merci, it made me think about how much I missed my friend too!
 I didn’t think nothing more about it,” Mama paused to find Miss Jefferies a hair net.

-“Come to find out, the church had an old directory they found after they was getitng everything ready for the anniversary today.
+“Come to find out, the church had an old directory they found after they was getting everything ready for the anniversary today.
 Miss Jefferies’ number was not in service, but I got in touch with her cousin, you remember her?
 Use to wear her hair up in that big pouf?”

 Miss Jefferies cackled.
 “Lookin like a rooster!”